 Target-date funds are usually classified as fund-of-funds.
 They typically have a mix of different asset classes, such as stocks, bonds, and real estate, and are often designed to become more conservative as a target date approaches, such as the year you expect to retire.
 Put simply, this just means portfolio managers will allocate your assets so that they have less downside risk as you age, meaning a higher allocation to fixed income securities near retirement.
 Naturally, these are extremely long-term investments that require more active management, which may translate to higher fees and expenses as well.

 Target-Risk Mutual Funds

 Target-risk funds are made up of other funds and target a certain risk exposure, which the managers of the fund attempt to maintain and keep consistent overtime.
 These risk exposures typically include conservative, moderate, or aggressive, and can be achieved by keeping a certain portion of the portfolio in equity and the other portion in fixed-income, much like a balanced fund.
 Target-risk funds can also be geared towards investors who are looking to retire by a certain year.

 Examples of target-risk mutual funds:

 Every investor should know what types of mutual funds are available to them.
-To recap, the most common types of mutual funds are equity or bonds funds, with others having a bit of both.
+To recap, the most common types of mutual funds are equity funds and fixed-income funds, with others having a bit of both.
 What you decide to invest in depends on your risk tolerance, investment time horizon, the market, and whether you believe the mutual fund can achieve its objective within a reasonable time frame.
 Finally, although index funds and ETFs may be the smarter long-term investment choice for many, certain mutual funds can be beneficial for passive investors looking to achieve a successful hands-off approach to investing.